CreatorOfBob/Quantum-Computing-Things/README.md

 If Alice and Bob share an entangled pair, they can increase their win chance (85.4%)
 ## Grover's Algorithm
 Search algorithm that offers quadratic speedup over a classical search algorithm for unsorted data
+## Shor's Algorithm
+Classical simulation of Shor's Algorithm, a factoring algorithm that uses Euler's Algorithm and is much faster in quantum.
+Shor's runs in polynomial time, while the best classical factoring algorithms only do sub-exponential time